snok/drf-openapi-tester/README.rst

 We currently support:

-- Dynamically rendered documentation, using [drf_yasg](https://github.com/axnsan12/drf-yasg)'s `get_schema_view`
+- Dynamically rendered documentation, using `drf_yasg`_'s `get_schema_view`
 - Any implementation rendered from OpenAPI schema file (yaml/json)

 If you're using another method to generate your documentation and would like to use this library, feel free to add an issue, or create a PR.
-I am really only using [drf_yasg](https://github.com/axnsan12/drf-yasg), and so that's what I've given the most attention.
+I am really only using `drf_yasg`_, and so that's what I've given the most attention.
 However, adding a new implementation is as easy as adding the required logic needed to load the OpenAPI schema as a dict.

 Installation
 ============